20 Amazing Things to Do in Mostar (Bosnia & Hercegovina)

 - Hotel in best location: The Hotel-Restaurant Kriva Ćuprija is located in a listed limestone house, next to the Crooked Bridge, and offers a unique ambience.
 The perfect hotel for a very special holiday in Mostar.

 - Historic building with charm: The unique Hotel Museum National Monument Muslibegovic House is a mix of museum and hotel.
 The luxurious rooms are decorated in Ottoman style with genuine antiques.

 - Hotel with Rooftop Terrace: The Shangri La Mansion has a good location, great rooms and amazing views from the rooftop terrace.

 - Budget Accommodation: The Villa Acapulco offers lovely studio apartments in a great location.
 The rooms are very clean, newly furnished and at an unbeatable price.

 Conclusion: The old town of Mostar enchants with an incredible charm and many beautiful things to do.
 But there are also many interesting things to discover in the area around.
-This city is one of the top highlights in the Balkans and should not be missed in any case.
+This city is one of the top highlights in the Balkans and a must visit for any Bosnia & Herzegovina itinerary!

 Find the best accommodation in Mostar: